merry christmas in german

 Countless Christmas traditions originate from Germany, so it only makes sense that we learn how to talk about the holiday in German.

-This post will show you 18 German Christmas phrases as well as some common German Christmas traditions.
+This post will show you how to say “Merry Christmas” in German, along with 10 other German Christmas phrases and some common German Christmas traditions.

 1. Merry Christmas